-In this post I will discuss about the Operational Amplifier as the Comparator.
+In this post op amp as a comparator I will discuss about the Operational Amplifier as the Comparator.
 Among the vast applications of the Operational Amplifier; Operational Amplifier as the comparator is very important and also commonly used.
 In the previous post I have discussed the Inverting and Non-Inverting Operational Amplifier configurations in which the feedback network was designed to act as the voltage divider circuit thus feeding the portion of the output signal to the input of the Operational Amplifier.
 It is also discussed there that the task to be performed by the Operational Amplifier depends upon the feedback network of the Operational Amplifier.
 It must be noted here that the Operational Amplifier as a Comparator should have a unique type of feedback network so that operation of comparison can be performed.
 The point I am trying to make is, just like the feedback network of the Inverting and Non-Inverting Operational Amplifier every configuration of the Operational Amplifier for a specific purpose will have a unique feedback network.
 Here I am discussing the Operational Amplifier as the comparator which has the unique feedback network for implementing the comparison operation.

 What is a Comparator?